 Our experiences in life teach us our best lessons; how we interpret those lessons are critical to our happiness and success in life.
 The story of the Seven Jars is a great example of one of life’s important lessons, and we are happy to share it with all who care to listen.

 It began during Prohibition… a time very different from which we now live.
 Frank Ratcliffe, a dapper and handsome young man with a quick smile, recognized a need within the community and sought to fill it.
 (Okay, let’s face it: he was a bootlegger).
-Frank delivered beverages that were in high demand, sort of an early version of FedEx.
+Frank delivered beverages that where in high demand, sort of an early version of FedEx.
 BUT the challenges were very different than delivery services of today; using highly modified Ford Model A cars, a typical delivery often wound through city streets and country roads with at least one law enforcement vehicle in hot pursuit.

 In passing the 18th Amendment to the Constitution, America had made an aggressive decision; in order to combat the evils of alcohol (per capita consumption was reportedly over 10 times that of today), the Volstead Act prohibited the production, importation and distribution of alcoholic beverages.